When to Set up a New Inbox

 Helping customers from individual, personal email addresses

 Help Scout is not meant to completely replace your email client, and we don’t recommend creating a personal Inbox for yourself or your teammates.
 Challenges With Forwarding your Personal Address explains the reasons we would strongly caution you against this plan.

 If that’s your current workflow though, no worries!
 You can still benefit from Help Scout’s awesome tracking, reporting, and collaboration features without completely abandoning your current support process.
 We recommend a couple of tweaks depending on how your team works:

 My team works exclusively out of individual email

 You'll still need to create a shared address for Help Scout (there's no way around that), but you can set up aliases for your team members to make sure their login addresses for Help Scout don't match the forwarded address.
-Then forward the aliases into the shared Mailbox.
+Then forward the aliases into the shared Inbox.

 Using the To: condition, you can then set a Workflow that automatically assigns any emails sent to that alias to the correct team member.
 More on this feature: Get started with Workflows.
 Here's more on what we mean by assigning as well: Assign Conversations.

-Since your team will all be working out of the same Mailbox, they won't need to CC or BCC other team members in order to loop them in.
+Since your team will all be working out of the same Inbox, they won't need to CC or BCC other team members in order to loop them in.
 Instead, they can assign conversations or use @mentions to ping another team member.
 (See Use @mentions in notes for more on that feature.)
 When a team member is @mentioned, they get a notification in app via the notification station, or via browser or mobile if they wish: Managing Help Scout notifications.